Medicare Supplement Plans

 Who can enroll in a Medicare Supplement Plan?

-Medigap coverage is available to individuals who are enrolled in both Part A and Part B of Medicare, provided they meet certain criteria.
 Typically, applicants must be at least 65 years old or older to qualify for Medigap coverage; however, some states may offer Medigap plans to individuals under 65 with certain disabilities.

 It’s worth noting that while pre-existing health issues can pose a challenge when it comes to obtaining coverage, Medigap insurers cannot deny someone due to a pre-existing condition if they apply during their initial enrollment period.
 This six-month window occurs when individuals first become eligible for Part B of Medicare and should consider applying for a Medigap plan.